Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 rd.kiwi.debug

-Activates the debug log file for the KIWI NG part of the boot process at /run/initramfs/log/boot.kiwi.
+Activates the debug log file for the KIWI NG part of the boot process in /run/initramfs/log/boot.kiwi.

 rd.kiwi.install.pxe